renanzulian/linux/README.md

 ### Working on Command line

 The terminal is probabily the first things that peoples remember when the subject is Linux.
-The terminal is basicly a interface to execute commands on linux.
+The terminal is basicly an interface to execute commands on linux.
 The correct term of this interface is **shell**.
-All Operational System from linux provides some type of shell (usually is bash).
+All Linux Operational System provides some type of shell (usually is bash).
 You can find many types of shell like zsh, sh, csh and much more.
 Then you only need to keep on your mind that *we use the shell to execute our commands.*

+#### Command types
 On linux shell you can have two types of commands:

 1. Internal command